 Batching.
 Batching shall meet the requirements of subsection 601.06

 601.30 Mixing.
-Mixing shall meet the requirements of subsection 601.07. method
+Mixing shall meet the requirements of subsection 601.07.
+Mixing Class PRS shall require the use of a Self-Contained Mobile Mixer.
+The CDOT Engineer may approve other methods of mixing upon the Contractor placing a test section successfully with the proposed mixing method.

 Self-Contained Mobile Mixer (Volumetric truck) are required for Class PRS concrete.
 The requirements of sub-section 601.07 (d) with the following shall be met: